Lamb Loin Chops

 Step six

-After the chops are seared, place the pan into the oven, and bake them for 8 – 9 minutes.
+After searing the chops, place the pan into the oven and bake them for 8 – 9 minutes.
+I check the temperature at 8 minutes.

 Step seven